Inferring Object Properties with a Tactile Sensing Array Given Varying Joint Stiffness and Velocity: Experiments with a Real Robot

+We used 10 states for the univariate and multivariate HMMs.
+We set a uniform prior for all states and initialized the emission matrix with Gaussian distributions with means and standard deviations obtained from the data.

+For LSTMs, similar to experiments with physics-based models, we initialized the parameters with a uniform distribution, and used the same structure, scaling function, activation functions and dropout probability.

+To compare this with our previous work~\cite{BhattacharjeeRehgKemp2012}, we extracted the features and converted them to a low-dimensional representation of these feature vectors using PCA.
+We used a dimensionality of three which represented greater than 95\% of the variance in the data.

-As mentioned in Section \ref{subsec:classify}, we extended our univariate HMM modeling to multivariate HMMs using Gaussian models with maximum force ($F_{max}$) and contact motion ($d$) features as the observations.
-We used scaled features ($S_{F_{max}}$, $S_d$) for our classification problem.
-We scaled each feature ($f$) to a scaled feature ($S_f$) according to eq. (\ref{eq:scale}) to normalize the values.
+Also, we used the same evaluation procedure as in the experiments with the physics-based model (Section \ref{ssec:sim_preprocess}).
+We trained on three conditions of robot stiffness and velocity and tested on one.
+We repeated this procedure for each of the four conditions.
+For multivariate HMMs, we scaled each feature ($f$) to a scaled feature ($S_f$) according to eq. (\ref{eq:scale}) to normalize the values.

-Fig. \ref{fig:multi_matrix1-4} shows the results.
-From the confusion matrix, we observe that the performance has been considerably improved, with an accuracy of 88.57\%.
-Note that the confusion between the fixed and movable categories is much less because multivariate HMMs can capture the relation between the two features.